-'The Romanoffs' Feels Like A Short Story Collection, Made For The Screen
+'The Romanoffs' Feels Like A Short Story Collection Made For The Screen

 Television

+'The Romanoffs' Feels Like A Short Story Collection Made For The Screen

-'The Romanoffs' Feels Like A Short Story Collection, Made For The Screen
+'The Romanoffs' Feels Like A Short Story Collection Made For The Screen

-The rollout plan for the new TV series The Romanoffs is unusual for Amazon — just as the drama series itself is an unusual experiment for the show's creator, Matt Weiner.
+The rollout plan for the new TV series The Romanoffs is unusual for Amazon — just as the drama series itself is an unusual experiment for the show's creator, Matthew Weiner.

 Instead of making the entire season of The Romanoffs available at once, as it does with so many of its exclusive TV series, Amazon Prime Video presents only the first two episodes on the night the series premieres.
 Subsequent installments will be doled out weekly, as they are on broadcast TV.
 And unlike the past two drama series on which Weiner worked — his own Mad Men and David Chase's The Sopranos — this new series does not tell a continuing story.